 Food cost percentage = food costs / food sales

-To use this formula to price a particular dish, figure out how much the ingredients to make one serving cost.
+To use this formula to price a particular dish, figure out the cost of ingredients to make one serving.
 Then decide on your ideal food cost percentage, and solve for food sales.

 Keep in mind that certain food items may have a limited lifespan or shelf life, meaning food waste could be an added expense in your food costs.
 You can get an overall picture of food waste and drippage by figuring out how much you spent on inventory at the beginning of the month and subtracting the value of the usable inventory you have left.
 Dividing this by total sales will give you an overall food cost percentage for your restaurant.

-Finally, remember that raw goods are also known to fluctuate with the market.
-Certain ingredients may have different prices depending on seasonality, and their availability can change due to unpredictable economic, political, and agricultural conditions.
-These shifting costs make it crucial to regularly recalculate your food cost percentage.
+The prices for raw and paper goods are always in flux.
+Pricing for certain ingredients may vary depending on the season, and availability can change due to unpredictable economic, political, and agricultural conditions.
+Shifting costs make it crucial to regularly recalculate your food cost percentage.

 Pricing by competition

-Our second menu pricing formula involves pricing your menu similarly to competitors within your market.
+Our second menu pricing formula involves pricing your menu to fit your local market.
 To use this method, start by studying the menus of local competitors.
-You can either set your prices to match theirs, or charge slightly less to give customers the perception of getting more value for their money.
-Another method is to set your prices slightly above your competitors and then add incentives like upgraded services or better quality products.
+You can either set your prices to match theirs, or charge slightly less to give the perception of higher value.

 You can also use this strategy to check your work after setting prices by food cost.
-Investigate what your local competitors are cooking up and what they charge for their dishes.
-If your prices are much higher or lower than other nearby restaurants that have the same customer base and offerings, it may signal an opportunity to charge more—or a red flag that you’re losing potential business with high prices
+Investigate what your local competitors are charging for their dishes.
+If your prices are much higher or lower than other nearby restaurants that have the same customer base and offerings, it may signal an opportunity to charge more — or a red flag that you’re losing potential customers.